CameronBannick/Sales_Predictions/Data Visuals/README.md

 There is a significant difference in sales by item type.
 The highest selling products are Fruits/Vegetables, Snack Foods, and household products.

-There was no relationship found between sales and item visibility/item visibility.
+There was no relationship found between sales and item visibility/item visibility as shown previously.
-A moderate realtionship was found between Item MRP and outlet sales.
+A moderate realtionship was found between Item MRP and outlet sales as shown previously

 ## Limitations
-No information was given in regards to the brand of specfic type of food were given.
-With that information, greater insights can be made.
+The information regarding each item was very limiting, for example no brands were given to the items,

 ## Recomendations
+If you wish to procede deploying a model I would reccomend the untuned random forrest model, however the features in the dataset were very limiting in some regards.
+For example, there was no information regarding the brand or the actual item itself aside from the unique indicator.

+## Conclusion
+While insights were made into what features in the dataset related most to item outlet sales, they were made with very limited information in regards to the items.

+## Next Steps
+I believe we should test these findings against some more brand and name specific data points.
+While we found some food types might be the highest selling, know the top brands of each type.
+I believe there are some similar insights we will find in regards to outlet size and types.
+I am also fairly confident we could created a more accurate model.